-Among the ideal ways to spend less money on film is to buy a roll of 100 feet of film and manually load canisters by hand.
+Considered one of the most widely used options to spend less money on film is to buy a bulk roll of 100 feet of film and manually load canisters yourself.

-Keep in mind that you’re only going to find rolls of black and white film.
-This is due to black and white film is much easier and less expensive to develop yourself.
+Be aware that you’re going to be limited to bulk rolls of black & white film.
+This is in part because black & white film is less difficult and more affordable to process yourself.

 Home Developing and Scanning

-You can easily process and digitize any film yourself.
-In fact, it's a smart method to reduce costs so that you can use more film with your Konica FS-1.
+You can easily process and scan any film yourself.
+It’s an intelligence way to reduce costs so that you can use more film with your Konica FS-1.

-Black and white film is by far the simplest to process yourself.
-Temperature and development times are both not as imperative to do correctly with black and white films as time and temperatures are for transparency or color negative.
+Black and white film is significantly simpler to develop.
+Chemical temperature and development times are both not as vital to get correct with black & white films as temperatures and time are for color negative or transparency film.